zejj42/password-cracker/README.md

 docker compose up --scale agent=4 -d
 ```

-Runs 1 coordinator container on port 8000.
+* Runs 1 coordinator container on port 8000.
-Runs 4 agent containers (from the same agent image) on the Docker network.
+* Runs 4 agent containers (from the same agent image) on the **Docker network**.
-Runs a Redis container on port 6379.
+* Runs a Redis container on port 6379.
-Verify Services

-The coordinator is available at http://localhost:8000.
-The coordinator communicates with agents using URLs like http://agent:8008 on the Docker network.
-Redis is used for storing progress.
-hash hash Sample CSV Files
+## Sample CSV Files

 Inside the root directory, you'll find a folder named csv examples containing sample CSV files (e.g., single_hash.csv, phone_hashes.csv) you can use to test the system.

-hash hash Making a Request with Postman
+## Making a Request with Postman

 Open Postman and create a new POST request to: